DanielMartensson/Deeplearning2C/ReadMe.md

 ## What kind of neural network can this application generate in C?
 This application generate DenseLayer and OutputLayer from DL4J into C-code.
-I will focusing on LSTM layers to, but the problem is that I have no idea how to get all the weight matrices from a LSTM layer.
+I will focusing on LSTM layers too, but the problem is that I have no idea how to get all the weight matrices from a LSTM layer.

 From this code in TrainEvalGeneratePresenter.java in method generateCCode()
 ```